kubernetes/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 If you specify both `nodeSelector` and `nodeAffinity`, *both* must be satisfied for the Pod to be scheduled onto a node.

-If you specify multiple items in `nodeSelectorTerms` associated with `nodeAffinity` types, then the Pod can be scheduled onto a node if one of the specified items in `nodeSelectorTerms` can be satisfied.
+If you specify multiple terms in `nodeSelectorTerms` associated with `nodeAffinity` types, then the Pod can be scheduled onto a node if one of the specified terms can be satisfied (terms are ORed).

-If you specify multiple items in `matchExpressions` associated with a single item in `nodeSelectorTerms`, then the Pod can be scheduled onto a node only if all the items in `matchExpressions` are satisfied.
+If you specify multiple expressions in `matchExpressions` associated with a single term in `nodeSelectorTerms`, then the Pod can be scheduled onto a node only if all the expressions are satisfied.
 {{</note>}}

 See [Assign Pods to Nodes using Node Affinity](/docs/tasks/configure-pod-container/assign-pods-nodes-using-node-affinity/)